Find a Therapist Near Me

 While anxiety is not a defining characteristic of seasonal depression, it is possible for individuals with SAD to experience symptoms of anxiety alongside their depressive symptoms.
 Anxiety symptoms such as restlessness, irritability, muscle tension, and difficulty relaxing may co-occur with seasonal depression in some cases.
 Additionally, the anticipation of seasonal changes and the impact of SAD on daily functioning can contribute to feelings of anxiety and distress in affected individuals.

 Overall, while seasonal depression and anxiety are distinct mental health conditions, they can sometimes overlap in terms of symptoms and impact, particularly for individuals experiencing both conditions concurrently.
 It's essential for individuals experiencing symptoms of either seasonal depression or anxiety to seek professional evaluation and support for accurate diagnosis and appropriate treatment.
+Additionally individuals with SAD may experience drug addiction as a defense mechanism or a means of relief.
+For those individuals who may experience this, they may visit Drug Treatment Centers Alaska.

 As the days grow shorter and colder in the small town of Evergreen, Emily finds herself sinking into a familiar pattern of despair.
 For years, she's battled Seasonal Affective Disorder (SAD), a subtype of depression that rears its head each fall and winter when daylight becomes scarce.